 You need to inspect the entire building as you buy a share of the common property owned by the Body Corporate.
 If you are not sure go to the consumerbuild.org.nz website - Leaky buildings section and The Department of Building and Housing site for more information.

-Aside from the issue with weather tightness problems and the concerns about ground rent for leasehold properties, some Body Corporates are tangled in disagreements about long-term maintenance and repairs or financial problems.
+Aside from the issue with weather tightness problems and the concerns about ground rent for leasehold properties, some body corporates are tangled in disagreements about long-term maintenance and repairs or financial problems.
+To summarize:

 · Enquiry into accounts for long-term maintenance plan, sinking fund and contingency fund.